Right to Water Phase I

 2005 - 2006

-“I don’t want to Get Thirsty” is a project implemented by JREDS, aims to empower young leaders from Jordan and other Arab countries on the “Right to Water” concept.
-The project targeted 19 potential young leaders (18-24 years) from the region of Egypt, Lebanon, Syria, Palestine and Jordan.
-Those young leaders were a great spark for a regional movement for the protection of the Right to Water, they acted as advocates for the water issues adopting the youth to youth approach "multipliers factors".
+“I don’t want to Get Thirsty” was a project implemented by JREDS, aiming to empower young leaders from Jordan and other Arab countries on the “Right to Water” concept.
+The project targeted 19 potential young leaders (ages 18–24) from Egypt, Lebanon, Syria, Palestine and Jordan.
+These young leaders sparked a regional movement for the protection of the right to water, acting as advocates for the water issues by adopting the youth to youth approach "multipliers factors".

-The project was implemented over two phases, where a regional training course was initiated aiming to equip young leaders with the necessary skills to act as a trainers in the future, and transferring the message on the rights to water.
-This training followed the UN concept of water as a Human Right.
+The project was implemented over two phases.
+In the first phase a regional training course was developed aimed at equipping young leaders with the necessary skills to act as trainers in the future, and transferring the message on the right to water.
+This training followed the UN concept of water as a human right.
 The second phase included the implementation of advocacy campaigns and capacity building programs on water issues.

 Heinrich Böll Foundation (HBF)

-- Knowledge on concepts of the right to water, introduce water preserving techniques, and the average water consumption for the daily human needs have spread among wide range of stakeholders.
+- Increased knowledge among a wide range of stakeholders on the right to water, water preserving techniques, and the average amount of water consumption for daily human needs.

-- Regional network including Egypt, Lebanon, Syria, Palestine and Jordan was established, which enhanced raising awareness about Water and Environment
+- Established regional network with representatives from Egypt, Lebanon, Syria, Palestine and Jordan, which enhanced raising awareness about water and the environment.